openphacts/BridgeDb_Old/README.txt

 lens.properties
 ---------------
 This file defines the lens to be used in the system.
-It can be found in the URI SQL resource directory
+It can be found in the $BRIDGEDB_HOME/org.bridgedb.rdf/resources

 Warning: As Lens is still subject to alterations the format of this file could be changed at any time.
 Also as additional Lens are constantly being found and created this file is subject to continuous updates.
 Having a local lens.properties is therefor highly discouraged as it will block future updates being discovered.
 Instead please push any changes into the version inside the source code.

-If local additions that should not become general usage (such as commercial lens) the suggested approach is to change the code to use multiple property files.
+Local additions that should not become general usage (such as commercial lens)
+    can be added to the local.properties file.

+Note: the fourth part of the key lens.lenkey.justification.*** only serves to keep the keys unique and can have any value.
+   If extending a key we suggest using local** as the fourth part of the justification key to ensure not overwriting general additions.

 Other files found in resources folders
 --------------------------------------